 Vaccinations at health centers

-Counseling bureaus vaccinate children ages 6-35 months, pregnant women, and family members of the above.
+Maternity and child welfare clinics will vaccinate children ages 6 months - 6 years, pregnant women, and family members of the above.

 Vaccinations for schoolchildren and students